 The garden mentor program is a 10 month, February-November, volunteer commitment.
 Mentors will be involved in garden trainings, building garden beds, growing and distributing seedlings, leading community workshops to build skills, and maintaining community and school gardens.
 While some parts are flexible, we ask mentors to commit to the following:

-- One Garden Training for Program Participants - Saturday March 24, 9am-12pm - 3 hours
+- Mandatory Garden Training for Program Participants - Saturday March 24, 8 am - 12 pm - 4 hours

-- One Bed Build Day - Saturday April 8 or Sunday April 23 - 5 hours
+- Garden Bed Build and Fill Day - April 5, 6, OR 7 - 4 hours

-- Seedling Production - Feb-March, April sale, May sale (flexible) - 5 hours
+- Spring Seedling Distribution - Saturday, April 22 - 4 hours

-*If you are a parent or guardian of a child in Gloucester Public Schools, you can choose to help at school harvests/tastings instead of community workshops and school garden maintenance instead of community garden maintenance
+*If you are a parent or guardian of a child in Gloucester Public Schools, you can choose to help at gardens and events at the schools

 DON'T FEEL QUALIFIED TO BE A Mentor, But want to be involved?